eomereu/react/cheatsheets/Sec3-ReactBasics.md

   };
   ```

 - `.bind(null, parameter)` is a built in method which is called on a function.
-It ensures that given parameter passed to it when the function is called:
+It ensures that given parameter passed to it when the function is called.
+The first argument specifies the value of `this` keyword of the function.
+Apart from that if we give additional arguments to the function that we used bind on it, those additional parameters will be appended to it.
   ```javascript
   <CartItem
     key={item.id}